Cook County Board of Commissioners 9th district

-Cook County Board of Commissioners 9th district is a electoral district for the Cook County Board of Commissioners.
+Cook County Board of Commissioners 9th district is a single-member electoral district for the Cook County Board of Commissioners.
+The district represents areas of suburban Cook County.
+It is currently represented by Maggie Tevor, a Democrat.

+History

-The district was established in 1994, when the board transitioned to holding elections in individual districts, as opposed to the previous practice of holding a set of two at-large elections (one for ten seats from the city of Chicago and another for seven seats from suburban Cook County).
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 The district has, since its inception, covered portions of Chicago's Far Northwest Side and its northwest suburbs.

 1994 boundaries

 When the district was first established, the district represented parts of the Northwest side of Chicago and the northern suburbs of Cook County, and the western suburbs of Cook County.

 2001 redistricting

-New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States Census.
+New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.

 In regards to townships and equivalent jurisdictions, the district's redistricted boundaries included portions of the city of Chicago and portions of the Leyden, Maine, Norwood Park, Oak Park, and River Forest townships.